 What is commonly referred to as ‘editing’ can actually be divided into four types of editing:

-This part of the process is concerned with getting your work ready for typesetting.
+Copy-editing – this part of the process is concerned with getting your work ready for typesetting.
 A copy-editor will not address ‘big picture’ issues like those listed above.
 They’ll make sure your work is accurate and fit-for-purpose.
 As well as looking at spelling, punctuation and grammar, they’ll also look at style, consistency, wording, legal issues and technical design elements related to the typesetting process.
 If your work contains illustrations, graphs and tables these will also be covered.
 A copy-editor should flag up doubtful facts for your attention and may query noticeable plot holes and certain other elements, but their main focus is on the fine details.

 In my opinion, copy-editing is the stage you really can’t afford to skip.
-Structural editing is important – hugely important!
-But if you’re a genuinely talented writer with the capacity to put some distance between yourself and your work, there are other ways to get developmental input into your work at less cost.
+Structural editing is important – hugely important! – but if you’re a genuinely talented writer with the capacity to put some distance between yourself and your work, there are other ways to get developmental input into your work at less cost.
 It pains me to say this, but bad spelling or grammar (I’m talking about mistakes throughout, not just the odd spelling error!) is the biggest turn-off for readers, and there’s no point in producing a fine story if people can’t even make it past the first chapter because there are so many minor irritants.

-If you build a rapport with your copy-editor, they should be happy to keep an eye open for any significant structural problems and at least flag them up for you.
-Even if they don’t suggest solutions.
+If you build a rapport with your copy-editor, they should be happy to keep an eye open for any significant structural problems and at least flag them up for you, even if they don’t suggest solutions.

 We offer few types of editing including critiques, copy-editing and proofreading.
 Please feel free to contact us if you want to discuss any of these services in more depth and see how we can help you.